4 oz bacon, cut into 1 inch pieces

 Why is this Creole and not Cajun?
 The tomatoes!
 Cajuns did not have access to fancy foods like tomatoes unless they grew them.
 Basil is used to accent the tomatoes.

 Yes, you can reduce the meat until it is more of an accent than a main feature.
 I suggest using four slices of bacon and 2 ounces of ham.
+If you are a vegetarian, you know how to change this recipe to suit.
+If not, shoot me a message and I’ll help.

 To make the dish vegetarian, eliminate the meat, replace the chicken stock with vegetable stock, increase the vegetables, and add a little (about 1/2 teaspoon) smoky paprika.